gaucho-labs/leptos-query/README.md

 `is_fetching` is true when the query is in the process of fetching data.

-`is_loading` is true when the query is in the process of fetching data FOR THE FIRST TIME.
+`is_loading` is true when the query is in the process of fetching data for the first time.